htimur/htimur.github.io/_posts/2016-02-27-tailing_the_mongodb_replica_set_oplog_with_scala_and_akka_streams.markdown

 #### MongoDB Scala Driver and Akka Streams

 Unfortunately there is no built in functionality to integrate Akka Strams and MongoDB driver, but Akka Streams have a good integration with [Reactive Streams](http://www.reactive-streams.org/) as well as recently released new official asynchronous scala driver from MongoDB.
-It is using `Observable` model, which can be converted to Reactive Streams `Publisher` in few lines of code, also they already provide an [implicit based conversion example](https://github.com/mongodb/mongo-scala-driver/blob/master/examples/src/test/scala/rxStreams/Implicits.scala) which we will be using as integration point between this two libraries.
+It is using `Observable` model, which can be converted to Reactive Streams `Publisher` in few lines of code, also they already provide an [implicit based conversion example](https://github.com/mongodb/mongo-scala-driver/blob/master/examples/src/test/scala/rxStreams/Implicits.scala) which we will be using as integration point between these two libraries.

 ## MongoDB oplog tailing query